jasonlow90/Toy-Robot-Simulator/README.md

 ### Instructions
 1. Open the terminal in the toy robot directory.
 2. Run ```ruby app.rb```
 3. Follow the instructions on screen.
 Please note that your first command must be PLACE x-axis, y-axis, direction.
 All commands are case-insensitive as well.
+For example: -
+**a)**
+PLACE 0,0,NORTH
+MOVE
+REPORT
+Output: 0,1,NORTH
+- **b)**
 4. Enjoy

 ### Challenge: